Many middle-class American families believe they can’t afford to adopt. And adoption can be very expensive.

 A basic home study is required of all parents who wish to foster or adopt.
 It is designed to assure adoptive agencies of the mental, physical, and financial health of potential adoptive families.
 You will need to undergo fingerprinting and background checks, as well as a basic physical exam.
 You will also be required to verify your income and supply letters of reference.

 Interviews with a social worker will be conducted both inside and outside your home.
 Your house does not need to be elaborate or spotless!
 Professionals are simply looking for an orderly, comfortable environment where children can be raised with care and patience.

-Interviews will also give you an opportunity to talk about the way in which you were raised, and how you would go about disciplining and parenting a child.
+Interviews will also allow you to talk about how you were raised, and how you would go about disciplining and parenting a child.
 You can also begin considering the type of child you would be most suited to parent including their age, gender, and background.

 Most states require some type of pre-adoptive training classes before parents are certified to adopt through foster care.
 During these, you will roleplay potential disciplinary and uncomfortable scenarios and the best way to handle them with children who have been traumatized, neglected, or abused.